Liu-group/liu-group.github.io/_posts/2021-9-1-interactive-PIB.md

 * Observe the change of the wave function with different box lengths and quantum numbers.

 ## Background
 1D particle in a box problem is almost always the first model system discussed in quantum chemistry courses.
-We want to solve the time-independent Schr$\"{o}$dinger equation
+We want to solve the time-independent Schrödinger equation

 $$\hat{H}\psi = E\psi$$

 for a 1-D particle.
 The particle moves in 1D, with a potential that models the walls of a box must not allow the particle to get out of the range $0\le x\le L$.

 $$V(x) =
 \begin{cases}
 \infty & x<0 \textrm{ or } x>L\\
 0 & 0 \le x \le L
 \end{cases}
 $$